 If you’re interested, here’s a little more detail:

 My Mexican roots come from my dad’s side.
-Like many people from Mexico, we are mestizo—a mix of Spanish, Native Mexican, and some African.
+Mexico is an admixed country and like many people from Mexico, we are mestizo—a mix of Spanish, Native Mexican, and some African.
 The Tejedas are from Jalisco, Mexico, and fun fact, my great-great-great grandfather was the chief aka “el jefe” of a small village in Jalisco.

-My Jewish heritage (Ashkenazi and Sephardic) comes from both sides of the family, but it’s mostly from my dad’s side.
-And with the Jewish diaspora, they’ve lived all over— the Middle East, Europe, North Africa, and the Americas.
+My Jewish heritage (Ashkenazi and Sephardic) is mostly from my dad’s side.
+And with the Jewish diaspora, they’ve lived all over— the Middle East, Europe, and the Americas.

 My Moroccan roots come from my mom’s side.
-Morocco is in North Africa, not the Middle East, and it’s an admixed country.
-My family is from Casablanca, Morocco, with a mix of mostly Spanish (Andalusia) and Native North African.
+Morocco is in North Africa, not the Middle East, and it’s also an admixed country.
+My family is from Casablanca, Morocco, with a mix of Spanish, Native North African, and Middle Eastern.
 And although they don’t have French blood, they grew up with a heavy French influence in the country, speaking French, and mixing French, Spanish, and traditional Moroccan cuisines (lots of good cooks on this side of the fam!).

 Thanks for stopping by! 🙂